Part A: Moduli spaces and automorphic forms

 Available positions are listed here.

 The main goal of this project is to investigate the interplay between non-archimedean skeletons and Newton–Okounkov bodies.
-We aim to construct non-archimedean SYZ-fibrations, i.e., a retraction to the essential skeleton, using Newton–Okounkov bodies as a crucial technical ingredient.
-Central examples that will be studied in detail are the Grassmannian and a free group character variety.
-Another strain of our project deals with the tropical geometry of multigraded rings and, in particular, the tropical geometry of the weighted Grassmannian.
+The aim is mirror symmetry and, in particular, to construct non-archimedean SYZ-fibrations, i.e., a retraction to the essential skeleton, using Newton–Okounkov bodies as a crucial technical ingredient.
+The central example that will be studied in detail is the Grassmannian.
+Another strain of this project deals with the tropical geometry of multigraded rings.

 We aim to study different constructions of Green currents for special cycles on orthogonal and unitary Shimura varieties, as well as their applications in the context of Arakelov geometry.
 In particular, we are interested in the corresponding classes in arithmetic Chow groups for higher codimension cycles, their generating series, and connections to automorphic L-functions.
 We shall also investigate higher automorphic Green functions and periods of associated meromorphic differentials.